gracesuhyun/myFlix-Angular-client/README.md

 <img src="img/angular-movie-app.gif" width="700" alt="App demonstration">

 ## Key Features
-- Your app should display a welcome view where users will be able to either log in or register an -ccount.
+- Your app should display a welcome view where users will be able to either log in or register an account.
 - Once authenticated, the user should now view all movies.
 - Upon clicking on a particular movie, users will be taken to a single movie view, where additional movie details will be displayed.
 The single movie view will contain the following additional features:
 1. A button that when clicked takes a user to the director view, where details about the director of that particular movie will be displayed.